SayantanRC/DEREQ/docs/login.md

-# How to send tokens in Postman
+# Login, send and manage tokens
 ### Login to get a token

  - Login with a valid employee id and password: